Hydrocephalus

 Doctors usually classify hydrocephalus into six types: non-communicating, communicating, ex-vacuo, normal pressure, acquired, and congenital hydrocephalus.

-Non-communicating (Obstructive) Hydrocephalus
+Non-Communicating (Obstructive) Hydrocephalus

 Non-communicating hydrocephalus, also known as obstructive hydrocephalus, occurs when the flow of cerebrospinal fluid is blocked along the passages that connect ventricles in the brain.
 This leads to an increased pressure inside the skull.